 1. Brooklyn Reserve

-We love this park for its ability to entertain kids of all ages, and it's not super-huge so it's actually doable to keep an eye on all areas.
+We love this park (pictured above) for its ability to entertain kids of all ages, and it's not super-huge so it's actually doable to keep an eye on all areas.
 One side is geared to older kids with workout gear, eagle's nest rope course, twisty slide, swings and other "big kid" equipment, and the other side has a sandpit with water play, smaller cubby to climb on, lower slides, tiny merry-go-round, and swings, one of which has the expression swing for babies and carers to share.

 Situated in a quiet area and next to a huge oval perfect for footy-kicking, it's one of our top spots for everyone.